Playdate

 I used most of my UFC jokes on that WARRIOR movie.
 But I haven’t used those KFC jokes yet.
 Kevin James lost 80 pounds to play an out-of-shape, high school biology teacher.

 Mr. Boom is a science teacher.
 A budget shortfall might end all extracurricular activities.
 He needs to solve this.
 Boom used to wrestle in high school.
 Naturally, he assumes entering an MMA competition would be the best way to fix this budget issue.
-So everyday after school, Jackie Chan gives him the martial arts training he so badly needs.
+So every day after school, Jackie Chan gives him the martial arts training he so badly needs.

 Hot For (a) Teacher